Tacktician/sauce-insights-example/README.md

-# analytics-and-rest-api-example
+# Analytics and Sauce Labs REST API examples
-Programmatic examples using the Sauce Labs REST API
+Programmatic examples using the Sauce Labs REST API, including the analytics endpoint.